Kulli's blog - South Asian Heritage Month and what it means for me

 What does South Asian Heritage Month mean to you?

-This is the second year celebrating SAHM in the UK – as an event it’s in its infancy, the strapline speaks for itself - ‘Celebrate, Commemorate, Educate’.
+The SAHM strapline speaks for itself - ‘Celebrate, Commemorate, Educate’.
 It a great opportunity for people to share their stories and experiences.

-One thing that I particularly like about the programme of events is that it includes the LGBTQ+ community (historically, LGBTQ+ people within South Asian communities have tended to be silenced and marginalised to a greater extent than in other ethnicities).
+One thing that I particularly like about the programme of events from the last few years' of SAHM is that its included the LGBTQ+ community (historically, LGBTQ+ people within South Asian communities have tended to be silenced and marginalised to a greater extent than in other ethnicities).

 What are you most proud of?